jasnow/railroader-site/source/docs/warning_types/denial_of_service/index.markdown

       symbolized = params[:value].to_sym
     end

-However, Brakeman will still warn about this, because it cannot tell a valid guard expression has been used.
+However, Railroader will still warn about this, because it cannot tell a valid guard expression has been used.

 Avoiding the warning itself becomes silly: